jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 ***

-1: Install JFrog CLI on the source instance machine as described [here](broken-reference).
+1. Install JFrog CLI on the source instance machine as described [here](#installing-jfrog-cli-on-the-source-instance-machine).

-2: Configure the connection details of the source Artifactory instance with your admin credentials by running the following command from the terminal.
+2. Configure the connection details of the source Artifactory instance with your admin credentials by running the following command from the terminal.

 ```sh
 jf c add source-server
 ```

-3: Configure the connection details of the target Artifactory server with your admin credentials by running the following command from the terminal.
+3. Configure the connection details of the target Artifactory server with your admin credentials by running the following command from the terminal.

 ```sh
 jf c add target-server
 ```

-4: Run the following command to verify that the target URLs of all the remote repositories are accessible from the target.
+4. Run the following command to verify that the target URLs of all the remote repositories are accessible from the target.

 ```sh
 jf rt transfer-config source-server target-server --prechecks